JanCaha/qgis_los_tools/website/pages/tools/Calculate Parameters Settings/tool_distances_for_sizes.md

 The tool calculates distances at which objects of specified size (specified in the table) have given horizontal angular size.

-I.e. at which distances have objects of size 1, 5 and 10 meters angular size of 0.1 degree.
+I.e. at which distances will object of size 1, 5 and 10 meters be detected when the angular size of 0.1 degree is set?

 To be usable in other plugin tools, there is a necessary parameter to be set maximal distance.
 It special row into the output table so that it can be later correctly processed.